US Congress finally emits all 3,000 Russian 'troll' Facebook ads. Let's take a look at some

 After the release of this cache, along with the conclusions of related research, that may be even harder to believe.

-What is clear now is that the ads and posts were an attempt to pour a little more gas on an already fiery political climate in America.
+What is clear now, though, is that the ads and posts were an attempt to pour a little more gasoline on an already fiery political climate in America.
 Perhaps the intention was to further polarize support for the White House contenders – by dividing America, muddying the waters between truth and fiction, and sowing a little chaos among the population, which would suit the Kremlin.

 Perhaps the posts and adverts were utterly pointless and mostly ignored, and simply quietly filled Facebook's coffers with Rubles.